 Your project can be configured to build and host documentation for every new pull request.
 Previewing changes during review makes it easier to catch formatting and display issues before they go live.

 - Build on pull request events

-Build on Pull Request Events: We create and build a new version when a pull request is open, and when a new commit has been pushed.
+We create and build a new version when a pull request is opened, and rebuild the version whenever a new commit is pushed.

-Warning Banner: A warning banner is shown at the top of the documentation to let users know that this isn’t the main documentation for the project.
+A warning banner is shown at the top of documentation pages to let readers know that this version isn’t the main version for the project.

 Warning banners are available only for Sphinx projects.